zyrolasting/denxi/README.md

 distribution.

 My goal is to get the project to an alpha status by August 1st, but that is unlikely in the minimal Racket case.
+Long term, I would hope this project will be a Racket-flavor of Guix or Nix.

 ## Benefits